flatterline/flatterline.com/_posts/2012-01-31-entrepreneurship-series-interview-with-jenny-poon.md

 Connecting with [Local First Arizona](http://www.localfirstaz.com/) was huge!
 Because it's right along side what I believe in &mdash; working with people that are passionate about what they're doing, working with local businesses, helping improve connections between small businesses.

 The next best thing was doing good work and having good client relationships, because those always spin off to more work.
 When you're working with a client, you need to make sure you're on your best behavior.
-Its simple things like being polite, respectful, don't spit in anyone's hair!
+Its simple things like being polite, respectful; don't spit in anyone's hair!

 **What do you do when a client isn't on their best behavior?**

-It alway needs to be equal balance.
+It always needs to be equal balance.
 The client has to hold up their end of the deal and if they're not, you have to stand your ground.
 That goes back to knowing your worth.
 If someone's stepping on you, you have to put your foot down and sometimes it's just not going to work out, because you're a different personality or there's different expectations.
 That's okay, that comes with every single business.
 We've had to fire a few clients.

 **How do you set expectations?**